gnuwilliam/toylang/README.md

 # Toy Programming Language

-Simple toy programming language implementation based on Ruby and Python
+Simple toy programming language that runs on top of Ruby

 ## Running the tests